asiekierka/gbsenpai/README.md

 ### GBA

 The GBA port is currently based on the devkitARM toolchain created by the devkitPro organization, alongside the libtonc library.

+Alternatively, you can find a tutorial provided by the GB Studio Central [here](https://gbstudiocentral.com/tips/gbsenpai/).

 1. Edit Makefile.gba.
 In particular:
     - Set GAME_DIR to your game directory name,